SmileyChris/django-countries/docs/advanced/multiple.md

 - Use `__contains` lookup to match countries in comma-separated lists
 - Display country names in the filter dropdown for easy selection

+See the [Django Admin](../usage/field.md#django-admin) section for more details, including filtering through relations.

 ## Example Use Cases

 Multiple country selection is useful for scenarios like: